DPBayes/dpdl/docs/testing.md

 - For local/CI runs, use `python -m torch.distributed.run --standalone --nproc_per_node=1` so `WORLD_SIZE`, `RANK`, and `LOCAL_RANK` are set.
 The Slurm `run_wrapper.sh` is only needed in cluster jobs.
 - Use `bin/run-tests.sh` for local runs; it checks for an active venv or uses `DPDL_VENV` to activate one.
 - Mark new tests with `@pytest.mark.integration` so they can be excluded from quick local runs, while still available in CI for JOSS.
-- Keep each test under ~5–10 seconds on CPU by using small steps and fake dataset.
+- Keep each test under ~5–10 seconds on CPU by using small steps and the local dataset fixture.

 ## Updating Golden Losses
 1) Run the integration tests locally on CPU.